 Dr. Juan Antonio and Cecilia Lora are passionate about making wine.
 The Westmorland County couple purchased five acres of a managed vineyard in the Mendoza province of Argentina in 2016.
 They opened the Refucilo Winery in the North Side of Pittsburgh in 2018.

-“My husband and I are originally from the Dominican Republic.
-We moved to the United States in 1986 for my husband to complete his medical studies as a gastroenterologist.
-We moved to Pittsburgh in 1996, and he joined the gastroenterology practice of Dr. Robert De Jesus, who is now retired.
-My husband works for Excela Hospital in Greensburg, and we live in Export,” said Cecilia who is the manager of Refucilo Winery.
+Cecilia and Juan Antonio are originally from the Dominican Republic.
+They moved to the United States in 1986 for Juan to complete his medical studies as a gastroenterologist.
+“We moved to Pittsburgh in 1996, and [Juan] joined the gastroenterology practice of Dr. Robert De Jesus,” says Cecilia.
+Dr. Juan works for Excela Health and Cecilia manages the winery.
+They live in Export, PA.

-“We have had a wonderful reception.
-People who come to our winery always enjoy our wines and our ambiance.
+Refucilo Wine is made and bottled in Argentina from their Mendoza vineyard grapes.
+They stock a variety of wines that may be purchased by the glass, bottle, and case (wine list below).
+Tapas are available to pair with the wines.
+Cecilia shares that “people who come to our winery always enjoy our wines and our ambiance.
 We also serve tapas, small bites, to complement the wine tasting.
 We offer live music twice a month.
 During the summer and while weather permits, our customers enjoy our back patio.
 We don’t take reservations because we’re a small place.
-We always strive to provide the best service to our customers,” said Cecilia.
+We always strive to provide the best service to our customers.”

 By Janice Lane Palko

 Prices range from $6.25 – $9 a glass; $20 – $32 a bottle; $216 – $345.60 a case

 Torrontes, signature white grape of Argentina

 Malbec, the most widely planted red grape variety in Argentina